SaltyGoo/saltygoo.github.io/pages/spells.md

 ---

 **Spell Dice (SD)**

-You need spell dice to cast spells.
-They are D6s and you normally get them through certain classes.
+You need a leasr 1 Spell Die to cast spells.
+They are D6s and you normally get them when taking levels in certain classes.

 Whenever you cast a spell, you choose how many SD to invest into it.
 The result of the spell depends on the number of [dice] and their [sum].